This call is for Visual Artists living and/or working in

 ● clear benefits to the artist(s) practice

-● engagement with and benefits to local arts community
+● engagement with and benefits to the local arts community

 Important Information